|Title:||Backwards Compatibility Policy|

-As one of the most used programming languages today , the Python core language and its standard library play a critcal role in thousands of applications and libraries.
-This is fantastic; it is probably one of a language designer's most wishful dreams.
+As one of the most used programming languages today , the Python core language and its standard library play a critical role in millions of applications and libraries.
+This is fantastic.
 However, it means the development team must be very careful not to break this existing 3rd party code with new releases.

 This policy applies to all public APIs.
 These include:

 - Syntax and behavior of these constructs as defined by the reference manual.

 - Function, class, module, attribute, and method names and types.

 - Given a set of arguments, the return value, side effects, and raised exceptions of a function.
 This does not preclude changes from reasonable bug fixes.

 - The position and expected types of arguments and returned values.

 - Behavior of classes with regards to subclasses: the conditions under which overridden methods are called.